Real Name | William Robert Hamilton |

 Fact Sheet

-- William Robert Hamilton (MLB)'s nationality is American
+- William Robert Hamilton (MLB) is American

 - William Robert Hamilton (MLB) is a(n) professional baseball player

-- William Robert Hamilton (MLB) celebrates their birthday on 2-16
+- William Robert Hamilton (MLB) was born on 1866-2-16

 - William Robert Hamilton (MLB) is 158 years old

-- William Robert Hamilton (MLB)'s relationship status is Married (Rebecca Carr)
+- Is William Robert Hamilton (MLB) single or married?
+William Robert Hamilton (MLB) is Married (Rebecca Carr)!

 - William Robert Hamilton (MLB) has 4 child/children